Whenever you want to play live with your electro-acoustic guitar or rehearse with a band, you’d probably want an acoustic guitar amp.

 Additionally, it has two 6.5mm inputs.

 I love everything about this amp, especially the build quality and design.

 Lastly and regarding outputs, it a right and left balanced DI outputs for a live stereo mix or a stereo recording.

 Finally, I choose this amp because it offers plenty of power, enough sound quality, fair effects, and enough channel configuration for its affordable price.

-It’s definitely not the cheapest acoustic amp out there, you can go even lower if you look for a 15W amp.
+It’s definitely not the cheapest acoustic amp out there, you can go even lower if you look for 15W guitar amplifiers.
 For example, the prior Fender Acoustasonic is cheaper than this one.

 This Peavy Ecoustic E208 is a 30W solid-state acoustic amp will sure turn heads when you share how much it costs.

 It has the common two channels (XLR plus ¼’’ input) with independent EQ controls.
 Plus, it has a headphone output for quiet practice